Print

 Instructions

-1. Make the cake: Preheat oven to 300°F (149°C).
+1. Toast the nuts: Preheat the oven to 300°F (149°C).
 Line a large baking sheet with parchment paper or a silicone baking mat.
-Spread the chopped pecans on the sheet and toast for 7-8 minutes.
-Remove from the oven and allow to cool for 10-15 minutes.
+Spread the chopped pecans (or walnuts) on the prepared baking sheet and bake for 6–8 minutes, or until fragrant.
+Give the pan a shake halfway through baking.
+Remove from the oven and allow to cool for 10–15 minutes.

-2. Turn the oven up to 350°F (177°C).
-Grease two or three 9-inch cake pans, line with parchment paper rounds, then grease the parchment paper.
+2. Increase the oven temperature to 350°F (177°C).
+Grease two or three 9-inch cake pans with nonstick spray, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 (If it’s helpful, see this parchment paper rounds for cakes video & post.)

-5. Make the frosting: In a large bowl using a handheld or stand mixer fitted with a whisk or paddle attachment, beat the cream cheese and butter together on medium-high speed until smooth, about 2 minutes.
-Add the confectioners’ sugar, vanilla extract, and a pinch of salt.
+6. Make the frosting: In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese and butter together on medium-high speed until smooth, about 2 minutes.
+Scrape down the sides of the bowl as needed.
+Add the confectioners’ sugar, vanilla, and a pinch of salt.
 Beat on low speed for 30 seconds, then increase to high speed and beat for 3 minutes until completely combined and creamy.
 Add more confectioners’ sugar if frosting is too thin, a little milk if frosting is too thick, or an extra pinch of salt if frosting is too sweet.
-Frosting should be soft, but not runny.

-6. Assemble and frost: First, using a large serrated knife or cake leveler, layer off the tops of the cakes to create a flat surface.
-Place 1 cake layer on your cake turntable, cake stand, or serving plate.
-Evenly cover the top with frosting.
-Top with 2nd layer, more frosting, and then top with the 3rd layer.
-Spread remaining frosting all over the top and sides.
-Decorate the sides and top of the cake with the remaining toasted pecans.
-Refrigerate cake for at least 15-20 minutes before slicing.
+7. Assemble the cake: (For extra help with this step, see this video & post on how to assemble a layer cake.)
+First, using a large serrated knife or cake leveler, slice a thin layer off the top of each cake to create a flat surface.
+Place a cake layer on your cake turntable, cake stand, or serving plate.
+Evenly cover the top with 3/4 to 1 cup (180–240g) of the frosting.
+Top with the second cake layer, upside down, and spread the same amount of frosting as on the first layer.
+Top with the third layer, right side up, and spread the top and sides with the remaining frosting.
+Garnish with the remaining toasted nuts.
+Refrigerate the cake for at least 20 minutes before slicing.
 This helps the cake hold its shape when cutting.
+If you refrigerated the cake for longer than 4 hours, take it out of the refrigerator 2 hours before serving so it can mostly come to room temperature.

 Notes

-1. Make Ahead & Freezing Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
-Likewise, the frosting can be prepared then covered and refrigerated overnight.
+1. Make Ahead & Freezing Instructions: The cake layers can be baked, cooled, covered, and stored at room temperature overnight.
+Likewise, the frosting can be prepared, then covered and refrigerated overnight.
 When ready to decorate, let the frosting sit at room temperature to slightly soften for 15 minutes, then give it one more mix with the mixer on medium speed for about 1 minute before frosting cake.
-Frosted cake or unfrosted cake layers can be frozen up to 2-3 months.
+Frosted cake or unfrosted cake layers can be frozen up to 2–3 months.
 Thaw overnight in the refrigerator and bring to room temperature before decorating/serving.
+See this post on how to freeze cakes.

 2. Special Tools (affiliate links): Baking Sheet | Silicone Baking Mat or Parchment Paper | Box Grater | Glass Mixing Bowl | Whisk | Wooden Spoon | Silicone Spatula | 9-inch Round Cake Pans | Electric Mixer (Handheld or Stand) | Cake Turntable | Icing Spatula | Cake Carrier (for storage)

-3. Nuts: If desired, you can substitute the pecans with walnuts.
-Or feel free to skip the nuts if you want a nut-free carrot cake.
+3. Nuts: Feel free to omit the nuts for a nut-free carrot cake.
 No other changes to the recipe required.

 4. Applesauce: Instead of applesauce, you can use 3/4 cup crushed pineapple if desired.
 Slightly drain the canned crushed pineapple first.
 You want it the consistency of applesauce—not too watery.
 You could also use 3/4 cup mashed bananas, sour cream, plain yogurt, or canned pumpkin puree.